Ni-Ki

 Nishimura Riki (西村 力), known professionally as Ni-Ki (ニキ), is a Japanese singer and dancer based in South Korea.
-He is a member of the South Korean boy band Enhypen under Belift Lab, formed through the reality survival show I-Land in 2020.
+He is a member of the boy band Enhypen under Belift Lab, formed through the reality survival show I-Land in 2020.

 Career

 2014–2019: Early life and pre-debut activities

+As a middle schooler Ni-Ki taught dance lessons to cover his transportation costs.

 In 2014, Ni-Ki passed the Kento Mori commercial audition, and appeared in a commercial for Sony DVD players in the same year.

-On July 25, 2015, Ni-Ki appeared as "Riki Jackson" in the Japanese TV show FNS 27hour TV.

-In 2016, Ni-Ki appeared in The Weeknd's "Can't Feel My Face" Japanese music video.
-He appeared at a Tokyo Ska Paradise Orchestra concert and danced to "Paradise Has No Border".
-In the same year, he appeared in Legend Tokyo Chapter 5 as a dancer to 'Michael Jackson Legend Tribute' choreographed by Travis Payne.
+In 2016, Ni-ki appeared in a Tokyo Ska Paradise Orchestra concert and danced to "Paradise Has No Border" and was a dancer in Legend Tokyo Chapter 5, performing a "Michael Jackson Legend Tribute" choreographed by Travis Payne.
 He also appeared on a Nichii Sharyo commercial using the name "Riki Jackson".

 In 2017, he appeared as a dancer at the 2017 Yumi Katsura Grand Collection.
-Later in the same year, he appeared as a child dancer in Shinee World 2017 ~FIVE~ Special Edition.
-On March 11, Ni-Ki appeared in Yuzu's music video "タッタ".
+He was also part of SHINee kids and appeared as a child dancer in Shinee World 2017.
+On March 11, Ni-Ki appeared in the music video for Yuzu's "タッタ".

 2020–present: Debut with Enhypen

-In 2019, 13-year-old Ni-Ki became a trainee under Belift in South Korea.
+In 2019, Ni-Ki became a trainee under Belift in South Korea.
 He competed in the survival show I-Land in 2020, placing fourth and earning a spot in Enhypen.
 On November 30, 2020, he debuted as a member of Enhypen with the release of their first extended play (EP) Border: Day One.

 In 2022, he appeared as a guest on &Team Gakuen.
+In April appeared on Studio Choom's MIX & MAX series performing a duet with Jungwon to "Bleeding Darkness" by BreadBeat and Junhyuk.
+He also helped choreograph the dance for "Bite Me", the title track of Enhypen's 4th EP, Dark Blood.

-On May 14, 2023, he served as a special MC of KCON Japan 2023 with Ryujin of Itzy.
+On May 14, 2023, he served as a special MC of KCON Japan 2023 with Dia Satek and Ryujin of Itzy.

+In May 2024 Ni-Ki was featured on Studio Choom as the Artist of the Month where he danced to "Trendsetter" by Connor Prince and Haviah Mighty and "HUMBLE" by Kendrick Lamar which was well received, garnering over 30 million views as of August 2026.
 On December 31, 2024, he performed "Guilty" with Shinee's Taemin at the 2024 MBC Gayo Daejejeon WANNABE.